Beanpot (ice hockey): History

 None of the four competing teams have won the NCAA Division I Men's Ice Hockey Championship without first winning the Beanpot trophy that season.
 With the exception of the 1949 Boston College Eagles (as the tournament had yet to be created), all five Boston University NCAA championships (1971, 1972, 1978, 1995, 2009), Boston College's four other NCAA championships (2001, 2008, 2010, 2012), and Harvard's sole 1989 NCAA championship, were all accompanied by a victory in the Beanpot title game.
 Northeastern has not yet won an NCAA championship.
 This phenomenon has led fans of the Beanpot schools to believe dreams for a national title hold water if they indeed succeed in February.
 Boston College head coach Jerry York has often referred to the beginning of February as "Trophy Season," in which the Beanpot title is the first of three trophies that he wishes his team to attain, the others being the Hockey East tournament trophy, and the NCAA tournament trophy.

-Since the Beanpots' 1952 inception, the team rosters, once dominated by New Englanders and Canadians, have gradually evolved to include a greater cross section of the United States as well as other countries.
+Since the Beanpot's 1952 inception, the team rosters, once dominated by New Englanders and Canadians, have gradually evolved to include a greater cross-section of the United States as well as other countries.
 The 2020 Beanpot included players from Florida, Georgia, Idaho, Nevada, and Texas.
 Reflecting a trend across college hockey, where 117 European students were playing at the NCAA Division I level in 2020, the Boston University Terriers roster included Kasper Kotkansalo from Finland and Wilmer Skoog from Sweden who scored the winning goal in Boston University's overtime goal in their upset win against Boston College in the 2020 Beanpot semi-final.
 After the game, Skoog said "It was the biggest game of my life."